okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/overview/index.md

 * All applications start the authentication flow by querying Universal Directory.
 * If the user has been migrated and their credentials are valid, they are signed in.
-* If the user has not been migrated, their authentication is delegated to the original Identity Provider for that application.
+* If the user hasn't been migrated, their authentication is delegated to the original IdP for that application.

-From the user's perspective, nothing changes except for the number of different passwords to remember, which will reduce to one.
+From the user's perspective, nothing changes except for the number of different passwords to remember, which reduces to one.

 <div class="full">